sharklang/sharklang/SyntaxAndControlsExamples.md

 ## Constrained, Consize and Simple Syntax

-The spirit is to be as lean and consize as possible as it contributes to simplicity, better readabilitya and better productivity at coding time.
+The spirit is to be as lean and consize as possible as it contributes to simplicity, better readability and better productivity at coding time.

 Key words are thus designed to be short and explicit and any superfluous language construct such as end of line termination or block delimiters are excluded.